jaimenj/obms/README.md

 This is a simple ERP, or a project of ERP.
 This project was presented as a final project of studies.
 It's a too big project and a very ambicious one, I know, but it's being made like a code kata for mantaining myself updated in knowledge.
-Feel free to use, fork, clone, update, contribute, make pull requests, and call me for work if you have money ;) Licensed under the MIT license.
+Feel free to use, fork, clone, update, contribute, and please make pull requests of your improvements.
+Call me for work if you have money ;)
+Licensed under the MIT license.

 ## Development Requirements